 The study provided flood information for the Coffs Creek catchment, including flood risk mapping for Coffs Harbour and detailed planning controls relating to the risk categories, to assist in the assessment of development applications and provide strategic direction for the city.

-Council also has flood studies for Moonee Creek, Bonville and Middle Creek and the Northern Tributaries of Coffs Creek available on our online flooding maps.
+Council also has flood studies for Moonee Creek, Bonville and Middle Creek, Woolgoolga Creek, Orara River, Newports Creek and Boambee Creek with mapping of flood planning areas available on our online flooding maps.

 Despite these studies and plans, numerous catchments and areas remain for which Council currently has little or poor quality flood information.
 Council has assessed its priorities for these remaining catchments and - taking into consideration existing and potential urban development and the nature of local flood problems - has a program for preparing future flood studies and plans for the LGA.